We Can Stop the GOP’s Heartless Budget

 Illinois has the fifth largest economy in the country, yet we rank last in state funding for public K-12 education.
 For years, our leaders have passed their heartless choices on to us: yet we know we shouldn’t have choose between offering Immigration services and homeless prevention.
 Domestic violence shelters should not compete with public universities for funding.

 We are sick and tired of fighting for crumbs.
 In downtown Chicago, people beg for money on nearly every block.
-It didn’t used to be this way..
+It didn’t use to be this way..
 The cuts we’ve sustained over the last fifteen years have done profound harm to communities throughout the state.
 Our work is far from over.

 Finding Solutions